jerjgeno/resume/README.md

 --------

--   Six years professional experience developing LAMP applications, managing Apache servers, and working with and within modern CMS frameworks;
+-   Six years professional experience developing LAMP applications, managing Apache servers, and working with modern CMS frameworks;
 -   Excellent ability to communicate with management, engineering, and customers;
 -   Intelligent, curious, and enthusiastic problem-solver;